 Turning Points for Nations in Crisis

 Jared Diamond is the epitome of a celebrity scientist—a Pulitzer Prize Winner, a #1 New York Times bestselling author, and one of the world’s Top 10 Public Intellectuals (Foreign Policy).
 He also uniquely addresses our world in crisis—Brexit, border walls, the Trump Administration, and more—in his eloquent writing.
-With the forthcoming Upheaval, Diamond offers the final installment in a sweeping trilogy that began with Guns, Germs, and Steel—a series the Times calls “one of the most significant projects embarked upon by any intellectual of our generation.”
+With Upheaval, Diamond offers the final installment in a sweeping trilogy that began with Guns, Germs, and Steel—a series the Times calls “one of the most significant projects embarked upon by any intellectual of our generation.”
 Now, he reveals a brilliant new theory of how and why some nations recover from traumatic crisis and others don’t—and how we as individuals can learn from this.

 “A riveting and illuminating tour of how nations deal with crises - which might hopefully help humanity as a whole deal with our present global crisis.”— Yuval Noah Harari, author of Sapiens, on Upheaval